Endometriosis and Surgery

 When can I start driving again?

-We advise you not to drive for at least 2 – 6 weeks after your operation.
+We advise you not to drive for at least 2 to 6 weeks after your operation.
 However, this will depend on the extent of surgery you have had and your individual recovery.
 You will be able to discuss it further with your doctor before discharge.
 We also advise you to contact your car insurance company for advice on driving following your surgery.

 When can I return to work?

 Your recovery is individual to you and returning to work will depend upon the type of work you do and how you feel physically and emotionally.
 The type of surgery you have will also determine how quickly you can return to work.
-Most women need approximately 2-4 weeks away from work to fully recover before returning to work or to their usual routine.
+Most women need approximately 2 to 4 weeks away from work to fully recover before returning to work or to their usual routine.
 However, this will depend upon your recovery, and you might wish to discuss it further with your doctor.

 Is there anything I need to look out for at home?